AnsKM/youtube-chat-extension/docs/AI_RESPONSE_FORMATTING.md

 ## Clickable Timestamps

-One of the most powerful features is **clickable timestamps**.
-When Gemini references specific moments in the video, timestamps appear as clickable blue pills that will jump directly to that moment in the video.
+Timestamps appear as **clickable blue pills** that jump directly to that moment in the video.
+They are used selectively for maximum value.

 ### How Timestamps Work:
 - **Format**: `[MM:SS]` for videos under 1 hour, `[H:MM:SS]` for longer videos
 - **Appearance**: Blue gradient pills with hover effects
 - **Functionality**: Click to instantly seek to that exact moment
-- **Integration**: Naturally embedded within responses

-### Example with Timestamps:
-> "The speaker introduces the main concept `[2:15]` and then provides three key examples `[3:30]`.
-The most important strategy is explained in detail `[5:45]`."

-All three timestamps would be clickable and take you directly to those moments.
+- **Usage**: Only when introducing new concepts, examples, or key moments

+### When Timestamps Appear:
+✅ **Good usage** (adds value):
+- "The speaker introduces the framework `[3:15]`"
+- "As demonstrated `[8:20]`, this technique works well"
+- "The key insight happens `[12:45]` when he explains..."

+❌ **Avoided** (too much clutter):
+- Adding timestamps to every sentence
+- Timestamps on conclusions or summaries
+- Multiple timestamps in a single sentence

 ## Smart Length Detection